astropy/astroquery/docs/esa_hubble/esa_hubble.rst

   >>> from astroquery.esa_hubble import ESAHubble
   >>>
-  >>> ESAHubble.query_target("m31", "m31_query.xml")
+  >>> table = ESAHubble.query_target("m31", "m31_query.xml")
+  >>> str(table)
   http://archives.esac.esa.int/ehst-sl-server/servlet/metadata-action?RESOURCE_CLASS=OBSERVATION&\
   SELECTED_FIELDS=OBSERVATION&QUERY=(TARGET.TARGET_NAME=='m31')&RETURN_TYPE=VOTABLE

+This will retrieve a table with the output of the query.
-This will download metadata for all observations associated with target name 'm31'.
+It will also download a file storing all metadata for all observations associated with target name 'm31'.
 The result of the query will be stored in file 'm31_query.xml'.

 --------------------------------------
 5. Cone searches in the Hubble archive